ktorio/ktor-documentation/codeSnippets/snippets/cors-backend/README.md

 # CORS - backend

-A sample project demonstrating how to use the `kotlinx.serialization` library to [serialize and deserialize JSON](https://ktor.io/docs/serialization.html) in Ktor.
+A sample project demonstrating how to configure [CORS](https://ktor.io/docs/cors.html) on a Ktor server.
+You can test this sample using the [cors-frontend](../cors-frontend) application, which allows you to make a `fetch` cross-origin request.

 ## Running
 To run this sample, execute the following command in a repository's root directory: